brady-welsh/2019_CampyPerio_Hons/2_MALT/ACAD-MALT-Alignment.md

 The MALT package comes with two main components: `malt-build` for producing indicies and `malt-run` for running the alignment.
 MALT was already a module available on Phoenix and therefore installation was not necessary and instead only the
 `module load malt` command was needed.
 Databases for the index were downloaded from the *e*HOMD website and NCBI.
 A whole oral microbiome reference metagenome was obtained from *e*HOMD and as well as 247 *Campylobacter* complete reference sequences downloaded from NCBI.

-Campylobacter reference sequences were downloaded from NCBI using `ncbi-genome-download` installed using `conda` from the Anaconda cloud.
+247 complete *Campylobacter* reference sequences were downloaded from NCBI using `ncbi-genome-download` installed using `conda` from the Anaconda cloud.
 Script run to download refseqs:

 `ncbi-genome-download --format fasta --genus Campylobacter bacteria --assembly-level complete`